submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 This enhancement proposes the following changes to make Globalnet implementation scale better.

+Egress traffic:

-1. By default, every cluster will be assigned a single globalIp which will be used as egress IP for any cross-cluster communication.
+1. By default, every cluster will be assigned two globalIps which will be used as egress IPs for any cross-cluster communication.
+We are allocating two globalIPs at the cluster level to avoid ephermeral port exhaustion issues.
-2. Provision to allocate a globalIp at the namespace/project level which takes precedence over the globalIp allocated to the cluster.
+2. Provision to allocate a single globalIp at the namespace/project level which takes precedence over the globalIp allocated to the cluster.
-3. Provision to allocate a globalIp to a Pod (or a set of Pods) which has higher precedence over globalIPs at namespace level.
+3. Provision to allocate a globalIp to a Pod (or a set of Pods) which has highest precedence over globalIPs at namespace level.
 If there are multiple policies, users can specify a priority field for each of the policy.

+Ingress traffic:

 4. Instead of annotating every ClusterIP Service in the cluster, only exported Services will be annotated with a globalIp.
 5. For Headless Services, necessary ingress rules will be programmed to support connectivity to the backend Pods.
-In a Headless Service use-case, every backend Pod will be annotated with a unique globalIP and the same globalIP will be used for both Ingress as-well-as Egress. globalIPs allocated for Pods backed by Headless Services will have highest priority over other egress policies.
+In a Headless Service use-case, every backend Pod will be annotated with a unique globalIP as an Ingress IP.
+Clients can discover the associated globalIPs using Lighthouse and can connect to the globalIP assigned to the backend pods.
+   For Pods backed by Headless Services, if the user does not explicitly request a globalIP using GlobalnetEgressIP with PodSelector that matches those Pods, the same globalIP assigned to the Pods will be used for both Ingress as-well-as Egress.
+However, if user creates a GlobalnetEgressIP with PodSelector that matches the backend pods of Headless Service, the globalIP assigned for the PodSelector takes precedence over individual Pod globalIPs as EgressIP.

 ![GlobalnetTopology](./images/globalnet-topology.png)